 Now, here’s the either extremely coincidental part or Swift’s pure creative genius: "The Story of Us" is track #7 on her Speak Now album.
 This upcoming album will be her 7th.
-The song is exactly 4 minutes and 26 seconds.
+The song is exactly four minutes and 26 seconds.
 The release date of her "ME!" single was April 26th, 4/26.
 Coincidence?
 We think not.

 In true Swift fashion, she has used her hints to build up anticipation which reflects the incredible job she and her team have done at branding and rebranding Taylor Swift for over a decade now.

 Taylor Swift’s album covers have been a massive part of her evolving brand identity.
 From country girl to relevant, iconic, bold woman, Swift has used her album cover designs flawlessly to illustrate her revolution.
 We can't wait to see what butterfly springs forth from the Swift cocoon!

 Whether you are an artist or a business, branding and design can ultimately determine your success.
 If you are just starting out or are in need of a revamp every few years like Swift, Superside’s visual identity service can help you.
 Our top-rated senior art designers, directors, and personal account managers are available 24/7 to assist you in establishing your brand identity.